Polymers and materials

 Polylactic acid (PLA) is a compostable thermoplastic polyester derived from renewable resources, such as corn starch.
 Large scale production is done mostly in the United States.
 There is also an international research effort underway to produce PLA from second generation (non-food) sugars.

+This milestone is the result of a period of intensive application development.
+Developing a PLA yarn and ropes with high mechanical properties is challenging.
 NHL Stenden University of Applied Sciences has a research program aimed at producing compound PLA materials, e.g. by combining this polymer with wood and natural fibres to create thermoplastic composites.

 Innofil-3D produces PLA 3D printing wire.
 Senbis Polymer Innovations offers R&D services for polymers such as PLA and produces yarns made from 100% biobased PLA.
 NHL Stenden University of Applied Sciences educates students and professionals on polymers and performs applied research on PLA.
 Both organiziations have joined forces with other local parties to develop sustainable polymer such as PLA via the initiative SPIC-Emmen (sustainable polymer innovation cluster).
 More info at www.spic-emmen.com